pleabargain/EnglishHelpsYourCareer/idioms.md

 *  If you are very hungry, you could eat a horse.
 # Couldn't give two hoots
 *  If you couldn't give two hoots about something, you don't care at all about it.

+# got it covered
+* Everything is already paid for and taken care of.

 # Cover all the bases
-*  If you cover all the bases, you deal with all aspects of a situation or issue, or anticipate all possibilities. ('Cover all bases'
-*  is also used.)
+*  If you cover all the bases, you deal with all aspects of a situation or issue, or anticipate all possibilities. ('Cover all bases'*  is also used.)

 # Crack a nut with a sledgehammer
 *  If you use a sledgehammer to crack a nut, you apply too much force to achieve a result. ('Jackhammer' is also used.)

 # Crash a party
 *  If you crash a party, or are a gatecrasher, you go somewhere you haven't been invited to.

 # Cream of the crop
 *  The cream of the crop is the best there is.

 # Creature comforts
 *  If a person said "I hate camping.
-I don't like giving up my creature comforts." the person would be referring, in
-*  particular, to the comfortable things he/she would have at home but not when camping.
-At home, for example, he/she
-*  would have complete shelter from the weather, a television, a nice comfortable warm bed, the ability to take a warm
-*  bath or shower, comfortable lounge chairs to relax in and so on.
-The person doesn't like giving up the material and
-*  psychological benefits of his/her normal life.
+I don't like giving up my creature comforts." the person would be referring, in particular, to the comfortable things he/she would have at home but not when camping.
+At home, for example, he/she would have complete shelter from the weather, a television, a nice comfortable warm bed, the ability to take a warm bath or shower, comfortable lounge chairs to relax in and so on.
+The person doesn't like giving up the material and psychological benefits of his/her normal life.

 # Crème de la crème
 *  The crème de la crème is the very best of something.
 # Crocodile tears